teochewthunder/the-lightbox-effect/README.md

 - a function to close the outer div.

 ## Special Effects (optional)
-Mostly CSS3 transitions to open aand close the Lightbox slowly.
+Mostly CSS3 transitions to open and close the Lightbox slowly.